 Panning is in fact, a type of balance, and it works like this: when the left side volume increases the right side volume decreases, and the other way around.
 The volume will always compensate between the left and the right side.
 This energy that increases on one side decreases on the other.

 You might be asking yourself why do the low frequencies need to remain on mono?
 The answer is simple: The low frequencies have a reduced number of vibrations per second(Hz).
 This makes them unstable.
-When you add left or right panning or other effect that changes the left-right volume they loose energy.
+When you add left or right panning or another effect that changes the left-right volume they lose energy.
 Music is not an exact science!
 If in math 3+2 is always 5, in music is not always like that.
-This is way you should experiment things yourself!
+This is why you should experiment with things yourself!
 It’s not a rule to always keep the bass at 100% mono.

 Here is what an expert told me when I asked him about how should panning be made at certain frequencies:

 “Indeed, the trend of using stereo bass came back a couple of years ago.
 The frequencies and the panning percentage you told me about earlier are right, but there is another trick.
 If you want to hear your song in clubs, you can’t add stereo on low frequencies, because those sound systems are MONO, and I don’t believe that you want to lose some of the energy of the bass.
 But if you are using this method on headsets, it sounds awesome, so you can make a compromise, depending on the instrument used and the note that resonates the most.”